- 28

 ERP and Java: Why This Matters for ERP Systems

-Most enterprise-grade ERP systems are built with Java or have Java-based components, including:
+Most enterprise-level ERP systems are built with Java or have Java-based components, including:

 - Application Servers such as Apache Tomcat, WildFly, WebLogic, WebSphere